gtk-rs/gir/book/src/tutorial/finding_gir_files.md

 Have a look at the .gir file of your library.
 At the beginning of the file, you probably see something similar to `<include name="GObject" version="2.0"/>`.
 "GObject" in this case would be a dependency and you will have to find the .gir file for your dependencies as well.

 ## GTK dependencies
 If your library depends on GTK libraries, the recommended way to get the `.gir` files for them is to clone the [gir-files repo](https://github.com/gtk-rs/gir-files).
 It's the recommended way, because some of the `.gir` files included in the libraries are invalid (missing or invalid annotations for example).
 These errors are already fixed in the gir files from the repo.
-Otherwise you could use the above mentioned methods to find the files and run the [script](https://github.com/gtk-rs/gir-files/blob/master/fix.sh) to fix the `.gir` files (and only them!) available in the gir-files repository.
+Otherwise you could use the above mentioned methods to find the files and run the [script](https://github.com/gtk-rs/gir-files/blob/master/fix.sh) to fix the `.gir` files available in the gir-files repository (and only them!).
 You can run it like this (at the same level of the `.gir` files you want to patch):

 ```sh
 sh fix.sh